 So what are the best practices for local SEO for restaurants?

-Now… most people don’t know that to make Google list their website in the top search results.
+Now… most people don’t know what makes Google list their websites in the top search results.

 This is also known as increasing the rank of your website.
 So the most important thing to do is to make sure that “everybody knows” the official website, location, opening hours and contact info for your restaurant.